-Bulbophyllum Lobbii is a beautiful orchid native to Southeast Asia and some parts of India.
-It is a great orchid for starters as it is not too high-maintenance and only needs the usual orchid care.
+Bulbophyllum Lobbii of the Orchidaceae family is a beautiful orchid native to Southeast Asia and some parts of India.
+It is a great Bulbophyllum genus orchid for starters as it is not too high-maintenance and only needs the usual orchid care.

 Read the ultimate grow and care guide to learn all about this lovely orchid.